Miiike1/lean4-complete-ordered-fields/README.md

 The thesis and this repository focus on three main goals:
 1. **Framework Introduction:** Introduce the logical and formal foundations underlying Lean 4.
-2. **Practical Guide:** Provide a hands-on guide to its basic usage and proof development workflow.
+2. **Practical Guide:** Provide a basic introduction to the basic use of Lean4.
 3. **Case Study:** Present a complete, verified case study in formalized mathematics.

 ---